parot-99/Covid-19-Warning-System/README.md

 ## Interface

-After running detector\.py enter the path for the weights directory you wish to use (dowload weights from weights section)  then a simple interface will be used for running detections:
+After running detector\.py enter the path for the weights directory you wish to use (dowload weights from weights section):

 1. Choose options 1, 2, and 3 for detecting from image, video or cam.
 2. Choose options 4 to 9 to change the configurations of the detector (See next section for explaination about the configurations)